Treats low estrogen, relieves menopause symptoms, and lowers your risk of osteoporosis.

 - Increases your risk of developing blood clots and stroke.

-Side effects for Ogen (Estropipate)
+Side effect rates for Ogen (Estropipate)

 - Higher risk if: